Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Results

-In this work, the prediction of the system state involves applying a variant of the standard DMD algorithm, which uses a state augmentation strategy based on time-delayed copies of the state, called Hankel-DMD.
-As anticipated in \cref{s:numset}, a full-factorial combination of parameter settings is tested to investigate the influence of the two main hyperparameters of the HDMD algorithm on its forecasting capability.
-The prediction performance of each configuration is assessed through the metrics introduced in \cref{s:metrics} on a statistical basis using 250 random starting instants as test cases for prediction inside the 12-hour considered time frame.
+As anticipated in \cref{s:numset}, a full-factorial combination of settings of the Hankel-DMD hyperparameters is tested to investigate their influence on the forecasting capability of the method.

-A preliminary analysis concerns the effect on the prediction of the low-pass filtering preprocess.
-Three observation horizons are considered, using test signals $l_{te}$ of length $\hat T$, $2\hat T$, and $4\hat T$.
-The results, gathering the outcomes from all the algorithm setups and test cases, are resumed in \cref{fig:hfvsunf} as boxplots for the NRMSE, NAMMAE, and JSD.
+The results, gathering the outcomes from all the algorithm setups and test cases, are resumed in \cref{fig:ncmetrics} as boxplots for the NRMSE, NAMMAE, and JSD, focusing on a length of the test signal $l_{te}=4\hat T$.
 The boxplots show the first, second (equivalent to the median value), and third quartiles, while the whiskers extend from the box to the farthest data point lying within 1.5 times the inter-quartile range, defined as the difference between the third and the first quartiles from the box.
+The diamonds indicate the average of the results for each combination.
 Outliers are not shown to improve the readability of the plot.

-The filtering demonstrates helping the HDMD algorithm in the prediction task, with a more pronounced effect in the short-term time window for all the performance metrics.
-This confirms the DMD suffering when applied to noisy datasets, as described in literature \cite{Brunton2021,Hemati2017}.

-The detailed analysis of the effect of the hyperparameters is thus carried on with the low-pass filtered data only.
-The obtained results are presented in \cref{fig:hf_metrics} in terms of boxplots for the NRMSE, NAMMAE, and JSD evaluated focusing on a length of the test signal $l_{te}$ of $\hat T$, $2\hat T$ and $4\hat T$.